theoliao1998/Data-Management/hw3.md

 ```

 For queries about specific words,
-* There are 359 companies with the "toy" anywhere in the ‘purpose’ field.
+* There are 261 companies with the word toy anywhere in the ‘purpose’ field, which is obtained from the following query considering all possible occurence of word toy and toys.
+`select count(distinct ein) from taxdata where purpose LIKE "% toy %" or purpose LIKE "% toys %" or purpose LIKE "% toy. %" or  purpose LIKE "% toys. %" or purpose LIKE "toy %" or purpose LIKE "toys %" or purpose LIKE "% toy." or  purpose LIKE "% toys.";`

 * There are 2796 rows having both the word ‘smith’ in the ‘ptname’ field and reported revenue (e.g. revenue is not empty or 0).
 * The company names and length of the names for 50 random companies with a ptid of P01345770 are listed below.